Physician Associate Studies MSc/PGDip/PGCert

 The academics involved with the Physician Associate MSc have extensive clinical and research links with the local NHS University Health Board and other external bodies and companies, which are fully utilised in ensuring that the modules are relevant to the modern clinical and research environment graduates will enter.

 Places on the Bangor Physician Associate programme are fully funded under the NHS Bursary Scheme* which covers all tuition fees, a grant contribution towards living costs and a means tested bursary.
-For 2018/19 we are delighted to be able to offer 12 funded places on the PA programme.
-We will be able to confirm funding for 2019/20 in due course.
+For 2020/21 we are delighted to be able to offer 50% more funded places on the PA programme with a total of 18 places available across Betsi Calwaladwr University Health Board and Hywel Dda University Health Board.

 Welsh Government has advised that funding for this course is only available for students who are willing to commit to an 18 month period of post qualification employment in Wales.
 By accepting an offer of an interview you are confirming that you commit to this.
 Only individuals prepared to make this commitment will be eligible for the full funding package.
 Please advise us at your earliest opportunity if you wish to withdraw your application or do not wish to take up your offer of an interview.
 At this time we are not able to offer places for self-funding students.